sr-26/tiny-link/README.md

-# Short-Link
+# Tiny-Link

-Short-Link is a simple Node.js module that provides URL shortening functionality using Redis as the backend storage.
+Tiny-Link is a simple Node.js module that provides URL shortening functionality using Redis as the backend storage.

 ## Installation

-To use Short-Link in your Node.js project, install it via npm:
+To use Tiny-Link in your Node.js project, install it via npm:

 ```bash
 npm install tiny-link